jupyterlab/jupyterlab/docs/source/extension/plugin_system.rst

 ..
   TODO edit link when folders are renamed from compat_4a etc.

-Take a look at a snippet from [this example extension](https://github.com/ericsnekbytes/extension-examples/tree/provider_consumer_example/compat_4a) in the examples repo (you can read the full extension example code there):
+Take a look at [this example extension](https://github.com/ericsnekbytes/extension-examples/tree/provider_consumer_example/compat_4a) in the examples repo (you can read the full extension example code there).